Sport in Qatar

+Team sports

 Football

-Football is by far the most popular sport in Qatar, and is played and supported by locals and expatriates alike.
+Football is by far the most popular sport in Qatar and is played and supported by locals and expatriates alike.
 The country has two tiers of domestic professional football leagues.
 The top tier, known as the Qatar Stars League, has undergone numerous expansions in the last several years.
 In 2009, the league expanded from ten to twelve clubs, and again expanded by two clubs in May 2013, bringing the total number of teams in the first division to fourteen.
 Attendance at QSL matches ranges between 2,000 and 10,000, depending on the popularity of the teams.
 In a 2014 survey conducted by Qatari government ministries and departments, 65% of the 1,079 respondents indicated that they did not attend a football match in the previous league season.

-Al Sadd is the most successful sports club in the country, and have won the continental club competition on two occasions.
-Former Real Madrid and Spain striker Raul Gonzalez played for Al Sadd between 2012 and 2014, and in July 2015 the club announced the signing of former FC Barcelona and Spain playmaker Xavi.
+Al Sadd is the most successful sports club in the country, and has won the continental club competition on two occasions.
+Former Real Madrid and Spain striker Raúl played for Al Sadd between 2012 and 2014, and in July 2015 the club announced the signing of former FC Barcelona and Spain playmaker Xavi.
 In May 2019, Xavi was appointed the head coach of the club following his retirement at the end of the 2018–19 season.

-Other famous footballers to play in Qatar include: Pep Guardiola, Gabriel Batistuta, Fernando Hierro, and Ronald de Boer.
+Other famous footballers to play in Qatar include Pep Guardiola, Gabriel Batistuta, Fernando Hierro, Ronald de Boer, Santi Cazorla and Marco Verratti.

-The Qatari national football team's greatest footballing accolade has been winning the Gulf Cup three times, first in 1992, and again in 2004 and 2015.
+The Qatari national football team have won the Arabian Gulf Cup three times and twice as hosts, first in 1992 and again in 2004 and 2015.
 The youth team also reached the final of the 1981 FIFA World Youth Championship, where they lost 4–0 to West Germany in the final.

-Qatar hosted the AFC Asian Cup in 1988 and 2011.
-It has also hosted the Gulf Cup three times, winning the cup twice.

-Qatar won the 2019 AFC Asian Cup on February 1, 2019, after defeating Japan by 3–1 in the finals at Abu Dhabi.
+Qatar hosted the AFC Asian Cup in 1988, 2011 and 2023.
+They won the competition for the first time in the 2019 edition, after defeating Japan 3–1 in the final held in Abu Dhabi.
+Qatar would successfully retain their title on home soil, following a 3–1 victory against Jordan in the 2023 final held in Lusail.

-In June 2019, FIFA awarded Qatar the rights to host the 2019 FIFA Club World Cup and 2020 FIFA Club World Cup.
-On 21 December 2019, Qatar concluded the FIFA Club World Cup, which was being looked at as a benchmark for the 2022 FIFA World Cup.
-However, the tournament was announced one of the most successful editions in history by the Secretary-General of the Supreme Committee for Delivery & Legacy (SC) Hassan al-Thawadi.
+In June 2019, FIFA awarded Qatar the rights to host the 2019 and 2020 FIFA Club World Cup.
+On 21 December 2019, Qatar concluded the Club World Cup, which was being looked at as a benchmark for the 2022 FIFA World Cup.
+However, the tournament was announced as one of the most successful editions in history by Secretary-General of the Supreme Committee for Delivery & Legacy (SC), Hassan al-Thawadi.